mhjensen/Physics321/README.md

 Posted lecture notes are in the doc/pub folder here or at https://mhjensen.github.io/Physics321/doc/web/course.html for easier viewing.
 They are not meant to be a replacement for textbook.
 These notes are updated on a weekly basis and a _git pull_ should thus always give you the latest update.

 ##  Teaching schedule with links to material (This will be updated asap)
+Weekly mails (Wednesdays or Thursdays) with updates, plans for lectures etc will sent to everybody.
+We use also Piazza as a discussion forum.
+Please use this sign-up link piazza.com/msu/spring2020/phy321.
+The class link is piazza.com/msu/spring2020/phy321/home
 ###  Week 2, January 6-10, 2020
 - Monday: Introduction to the course and start discussion of vectors, space, time and motion, Taylor chapter 1.2 and lecture notes (https://mhjensen.github.io/Physics321/doc/pub/Introduction/html/Introduction.html)
 - Wednesday: More on time,space, vectors and motion, Taylor chapters 1.2 and 1.3 and lecture notes (https://mhjensen.github.io/Physics321/doc/pub/Introduction/html/Introduction.html), first homework available